TH-O-R/hypr-dots/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Feel free to contribute, report issues, or suggest enhancements via the repository's Issues section.

+> **Note:** This setup is optimized for systems running Arch Linux or Arch-based distros.